-- Women who have had a hysterectomy for non-cancerous reasons do not need a Pap smear.
+- Women who have had a total hysterectomy do not need a Pap smear.
 Women who still have their cervix intact should continue screening according to these guidelines.*

-- These guidelines need to be followed whether you have or have not had the HPV vaccine.
+- These guidelines* need to be followed whether or not a woman has had the HPV vaccine.

-- If you have ever had an abnormal Pap smear, consult with a physician concerning how often you will need a Pap smear.
+- If you have ever had an abnormal Pap smear, consult with your physician concerning how often you will need a Pap smear.

-If you have further questions or would like to make an appointment, please call Health and Wellness Services.765-4328
+If you have further questions or would like to make an appointment, please call University Health Services at 256.765.4328.